Our people

 Nominated by Deaf Australia

-Richard has been active in Australia’s civic life for more than two decades, most recently as Leadership Victoria’s Chief Executive Officer.
-He is a specialist international consultant in leadership, strategy and NFP governance and has advised governments and contributed to public policy through VCOSS and other peak bodies.
-Richard’s contributions have included making progress on economic wellbeing, fostering social fairness, maintaining a sustainable environment and upholding human rights, with a particular focus on rights of people with a disability.
+Richard has been active in Australia’s civic life for almost three decades, including as Leadership Victoria’s Chief Executive Officer, where he implemented multiple programs and initiatives for equity in disability, gender, multiculturalism and LGBTIQA+.
+He is a specialist international consultant in leadership, strategy and NFP governance and has advised governments and contributed to public policy through VCOSS, NDS and other peak bodies.

 Isabel Moss - Director